Infinity House, Stockton-on-Tees

 Student Travel Stockton on Tees

-Finding suitable Stockton off campus housing is just part of the equation when it comes to studying in this vibrant town.
+Finding suitable off campus accommodation in Stockton On Tees, is just part of the equation when it comes to studying in this vibrant town.
 An equally important consideration is the ease of travel to and from your place of study and surrounding areas.
 Amber's offerings in Stockton-on-Tees are conveniently situated to take full advantage of the public transportation system, ensuring that affordability and accessibility are well within reach for students.
 Below is a breakdown of the principal modes of transportation:

 1. Buses: Stockton-on-Tees boasts a robust bus network managed by Arriva and Stagecoach, offering frequent services across the area.
 With a typical single journey costing around £2 to £4, buses make for an economical travel option.
 Students can further benefit from discounted fares by availing themselves of multi-trip passes or weekly/monthly travel cards.

 2. Trains: The town is served by Stockton Railway Station, providing connections to major cities and local destinations.
-Fares vary based on the distance and peak travel times, but students can save money by using a 16-25 Railcard, which provides up to a third of rail tickets.
+Train fares for students in Stockton on Tees typically range from £4.50 to £6+ for nearby cities one way, but students can save money by using a 16-25 Railcard, which provides up to a third of rail tickets.
 Trains run regularly throughout the day, ensuring you can reach your classes or explore nearby cities with ease.

 3. Cycling: For those who prefer pedal power, Stockton-on-Tees is a bike-friendly area with various cycle lanes and paths.
 Cycling is a cost-effective and healthy way to get around, and secure bike storage options are available near most student accommodations.

-Student Lifestyle and Living in Stockton on Tees
+Student Lifestyle and Tourist Attractions in Stockton on Tees

 Universities in Stockton on Tees